Anusuiya Uikey

-Anusuiya Uikey (born 10 April 1957) is a politician who served as Governor of Chhatisgarh and Governor of Manipur from 2019 to 2023 and 2023 to 2024 respectively.
+Anusuiya Uikey (born 10 April 1957) is a politician who served as Governor of Chhattisgarh and Governor of Manipur from 2019 to 2023 and 2023 to 2024 respectively.
 She was elected to the Madhya Pradesh Legislative Assembly from Damua in the 1985 as a member of the Indian National Congress.
 She became Minister for Women and Child Development in Arjun Singh cabinet.
 However, she lost the election in 1990 for the same seat.
 In 1998, She joined Bharatiya Janata Party and unsuccessfully contested the 1998 elections from same only.
 She became a member of Rajya Sabha from Madhya Pradesh in 2006.

 She was Governor of Chhattisgarh from 16 July 2019 to 12 February 2023 and was appointed Governor of Manipur on 12 February 2023 till 2024.